The Complete Guide to Fused Deposition Modeling (FDM) in 3D Printing

 There are also different categories of 3D FDM printers depending on the mechanism used.
 Cartesian 3D printers use coordinates of the X, Y, and Z axes, while polar models use polar coordinates of angle and length.
 Delta printers are also available, featuring a vertical structure, a round printing tray and a three-arm fixed extruder.
 More recently, robotic arms with multiple axes of rotation have also appeared on the market for 3D filament deposition printers.

-FDM: A Summary
+Fused Deposition Modeling: A Summary

 Its low cost, handling, and speed of execution make FDM printing a commonly used technique.
 The aerospace, automobile, architecture, medical, decoration, and art industries use FDM.
 Its main use is in rapid prototyping, or to validate visual models or functional parts.
 Filament extrusion can be used in small-series production with its large thermoplastic catalog.